Summer Couscous Salad

 Combine couscous (by volume cup) with equal parts warm water (and a drizzle of olive oil + pinch of salt) and allow it to sit for about 15 minutes.

 Once all the liquid has been absorbed, simply break it all up with your hands and use as desired.
 Really, it’s that simple.

 My inspiration started with a large bunch of fresh mint leaves I had picked up at the farmer’s market that weekend.
 And a craving for a Greek or Mediterranean inspired dish.

 Feta was the next logical addition and while you could most certainly use mozzarella or another type of cheese (or omit it altogether), it adds a great salty element and really pulls the dish together.
 I used whole wheat couscous to make it a bit healthier and heartier.

 This salad would make a great side dish to grilled fish or chicken, or you could easily add some garbanzo beans to make it a one-bowl meal.
 And you could easily pack it up for a snack at the pool-side or summer family get-together!

-- 6 ounces feta, sliced into small cubes
+- 6 ounces feta cheese cut into small cubes

 - 2 tablespoons extra virgin olive oil

 - kosher salt